Shi'ite leader challenges Pakistan army chief over attacks

 Ali's Twitter profile said: "I am born to fight for human rights and peace."

-(Additional reporting by Mehreen Zahra-Malik and Katharine Houreld in Islamabad, and Matthew Green in Lahore; Writing by Katharine Houreld; Editing by Louise Ireland)
+(Additional reporting by Mehreen Zahra-Malik and Katharine Houreld in Islamabad and Matthew Green in Lahore.; Writing by Katharine Houreld; Editing by Mark Heinrich)